zest/base.logger/README.md

  -  **`appender`** tells the logger where to log.
 Possible values are `console` and `file`

+ -  **`appenderOptions`** is a map of options passed to the appender.
+For `console` appenders, this is not required.
+For `file` appender, the appender options contain two properties.

+     -  `path` which is the path to the file where the logs should be saved.
+The `path` should be without extension.
+     -  `roll` option if used, defines when new log files should be created and how it should be rolled. `roll` can be any momentjs date format. the file name of log files will be appended with the time formated in the specified format and whenever the parsed value changes, a new log file will be created.

+        > For example,
+        >
+        > a value of `YYYYM` will create one file for each month.
+        >
+        > For Jan 2015, the filename will be `<<value of path>>-20151.log`.

  -  **`level`** is the log level upto which logging should happen.
 Possible values are `debug`, `info`, `warn`, `error` and `none`.